Springle3152/ohapp/readme.md

 ```
 $ python3 -m venv venv
 ```
-If you are using Windows, You might have to use Pip to install the venv package.
+If you are using Windows, You might have to use Pip (Pip is a tool that comes with Python) to install the venv package.
 If so, type
 ```
 > pip install virtualenv
 > virtualenv venv